alvarobartt/serving-tensorflow-models/README.md

 # Work in Progress [WIP]

+- [X] Train a sample image classification model from scratch (val acc of around 80%?) -> Still not up to 80%
+- [ ] Shorten the dataset to just the 20 most populated classes?
+- [ ] All the training images are available as test images?
 - [ ] Train a sample image classification model using a pre-trained TensorFlow model from the Hub
 - [ ] Explain the modelling part in the README
 - [ ] Test the deployment of that model (caution with GIT quota)
+- [X] Recommend useful resources for learning TensorFlow (personal recommendations you may have others)
 - [ ] Include the final notes and considerations
 - [ ] Explain how to also deploy a custom model from scratch? (future idea is to do this in another repository so as to explain the complete lifecycle of a ML model from zero to production)
 - [ ] Prepare Medium story in Towards Data Science